Case Report Guidelines

 Step 7.
 Case Report Submissions

-Upon notification of acceptance of the candidate’s application, the Regional Chair expects to receive by e-mail the Clinical Candidate’s Proposed Plan for Written Requirements and the first case report within 60 days, and no later than April 1.
+Upon notification of acceptance of the candidate’s application, the Regional Chair expects to receive the Clinical Candidate’s Proposed Plan for Written Requirements and the first case report within 60 days, and no later than April 1.

 The Regional Chair will review the first case report and provide written evaluation of the case report.
 Once the first case report has been accepted, the Regional Chair will instruct you as to how to submit the balance of your written work.